sogno-platform/libcimpp/README.md

 ## Usage of the libcimpp library
 For information how to use the library please see the [cmake based example](https://git.rwth-aachen.de/acs/core/cim/cimpp/libcimpp/tree/master/examples/cmake).
 Building of the example can be performed analogous to bulding the library itself (as described in the *Build instructions* above)
-The make example is currently not supported due to the lack of an install target for arabica.